mengru-zhang-2357/Assignment4_ShinyApp/README.md

 # Assignment 4: Shiny App - Water Insecurity
-In this project, team members worked together using R and Github to develop a Shiny App which explores the intersection between water insecurity and public health, focusing on two themes: (1) the health impact of limited access to safe drinking water, and (2) the hidden gender burden, as women and girls often bear the responsibility for water collection.
+In this project, team members worked together using R and Github to develop a Shiny App which explores the intersection between water insecurity and public health, focusing on two themes: (1) health impacts of limited access to safe drinking water, and (2) the hidden gender burden, as women and girls often bear the responsibility for water collection.

 ## Repository Contents
 - `README.md` - Documentation and collaboration details
 - `data/` - Raw and processed data
-- `R/` - R codes for modules
+- `R/` - R scripts for modules
 - `app.R` - Code for analysis including visualization and summary statistics
 - `Helpers/` - Data download and processing codes
-- `www/` - style CSS file
+- `www/` - CSS stylesheet for app styling
 - `rsconnect/` - shinyapps.io deployment

 ## Description of Data